aimhubio/aim/docs/source/using/k8s_deployment_rt.md

 Aim RT server as well as client script can be easily deployed to a K8S cluster!
 Hosting Aim RT on K8S comes with several advantages:

-* multiple users of your organization can access Aim in a single spot, which removes the need for ML practitioners to run Aim themselves
+* multiple users of your organization can ac cess Aim in a single spot, which removes the need for ML practitioners to run Aim themselves
 * Aim runs can be centralized on the Remote Tracking server, which provides additional support and encouragement for remote model training and monitoring

 The following sections demonstrates how to deploy Aim RT server and client on K8S.
 The Aim RT based on [gRPC](https://grpc.io/about/) protocol and this sections also illustrate hot route traffic to a gRPC service through the Ingress-NGINX controller.

 The sections assume: